 (f) all definitions above, have the same meaning in the Access Arrangement Information.

-terms and conditions applying to the firm service
+terms and conditions applying to the Long Term Firm Service

-Obligation to provide the Firm Service
+Obligation to provide the Long Term Firm Service

-1 Service Provider will provide the Firm Service to Users with whom it has a Transportation Agreement to provide the Firm Service, in accordance with the Terms and Conditions set out in this Schedule 3.
+1 Service Provider will provide the Long Term Firm Service to Users with whom it has a Transportation Agreement to provide the Long Term Firm Service, in accordance with the Terms and Conditions set out in this Schedule 3.

 Prudential requirements